Abergavenny Town F.C.: Pen-Y-Pound Stadium

 Football has been played at Pen-Y-Pound since around the 1930s.
 Stadium development, including building a 250-seat stand and club house, was achieved by Thursday's first management committee led by local businessman Vince Sullivan.
 Unfortunately the stand hasn't been used since the League of Wales days in the early 1990s but the club are trying to get the stand reopened and used in the future.

 In 1963 Pen-Y-Pound was used as a helicopter landing site for John Lennon.
 The Beatles were playing in the Town and Lennon had been in London making an appearance on the BBC television show Juke Box Jury.
 He landed in Abergavenny's Penypound football ground at 9.50pm, and was driven straight to the Town Hall.

 The ground has hosted a couple of Welsh Youth international matches during the years.

+Abergavenny Women

+Abergavenny Women F.C. was formed in 2011, and played in the Welsh Premier Women's League from 2012 to 2021.
+In the 2013–14 season they finished second.
+Until 2016, the team was part of PILCS A.F.C. and was based in Pontypool.

+In the shortened 2020/21 season they finished 4th.
+The FAW reformed the league as the Adran Premier for the 2021/22 season, and imposed new requirements on clubs in the Premier league.
+As a result, Abergavenny lost their Tier One license and were placed in the new tier two league, Adran South.

+In the 2021–22 season they won the league, gained their license, and were promoted to the Premier League.
+The 2022–23 season was a difficult one for them.
+They forfeited two matches in January 2023, being unable to field a side for one match, and lost 16 of their fixtures, coming in last in the league.
+They were fined £2,000 for a number of other issues.
+At the end of the season, facing financial challenges and relegation back to Adran South, the club folded.